memfault/interrupt/_drafts/ble-throughput-primer.md

 ### Terminology

-Before we get started, there's a couple pieces of terminology that we will use extensively below:
+Before we get started, there are a couple pieces of terminology that we will use extensively below:

 - **Connection Event** - For BLE, _exactly_ two devices are talking with each other in one _connection_.
 Even if data is not being exchanged, the devices must exchange a packet